tremho/odp-documentation/guide_book/src/how/ec/battery/3-approach.md

 - `BatteryStatus` – Flags indicating current state conditions.
 -  `CycleCount` - Number of cycles (a measure of wear).
 A cycle is the amount of discharge approximately equal to the value of the DesignCapacity.
 - `DesignCapacity` - The theoretical capacity of a new battery pack.
-- `DesignVoltage` - The theoritical voltage of a new battery pack.
+- `DesignVoltage` - The theoretical voltage of a new battery pack.
 - `SpecificationInfo` - Version and scaling specification info
 - `ManufactureDate` - The data of manufacture as a bit-packed integer
 - `SerialNumber` - the manufacturer assigned serial number of this battery pack.